Dirty Filthy Love: Plot

 Nathan contacts Charlotte and tells her of Mark's current state and she goes to see Mark and offer him comfort.
 Then helps clean up his new home and his appearance.
-She then suggests they go for a drive to the seaside and Mark has her drive to the beach where Stevie's parents live in an attempt to try and find Stevie and the man she's seeing.
+She then suggests they go for a drive to the seaside and Mark has her drive to the beach where Stevie's parents live in an attempt to try and find Stevie and the man she has seeing.
 But Charlotte scolds Mark insisting that Stevie is nothing but an "obsession" and that he has to move on.
-Mark Shows Charlotte a piece of architecture he admires and she reveals her talent for playing violin.
+Mark shows Charlotte a piece of architecture he admires and she reveals her talent for playing violin.
 The two share a kiss but Mark runs back to Stevie's parents home, upsetting Charlotte.

-Despite being turned out by Stevie's Dad, Mark sneaks into the back garden where a party is going on.
-Seeing Stevie with her new partner "Gareth" the man who took over Mark's office job.
-He demands why Stevie didn't tell him.
+Despite being ejected by Stevie's dad, Mark sneaks into the back garden where a party is going on.
+Seeing Stevie with her new partner Gareth, the man who took over Mark's office job.
+He demands to know why Stevie did not tell him.
 A disgusted Stevie requests his removal, Gareth tries to lead Mark away but Mark head-butts Gareth into the pool.
 Stevie yells at Mark causing him to collapse in a state on the floor.
 Charlotte arrives to comfort Mark and tries talk sense to Stevie, who just ignores all Charlotte's explanations and rudely orders them to leave.
-Charlotte slaps Stevie for her cruelty to Mark, in retaliation Stevie pulls Charlotte's long hair which is really a wig worn to disguise her hair loss from trichotillomania, she runs off in tears.
+Charlotte slaps Stevie for her cruelty to Mark, in retaliation Stevie pulls Charlotte's long hair, which is really a wig worn to disguise her hair loss from trichotillomania; she runs off in tears.

 Mark, finally seeing sense, takes back the wig and asks Stevie why she came to him the afternoon they had sex.
 Stevie calmly tells him that she only wanted things to go back to normal and have "her Mark" back.
-Mark declares that he had always had OCD and always will and bids Stevie farewell.
+Mark declares that he had always had OCD and always will, and bids Stevie farewell.
 He finds a tearful Charlotte on the beach and, recognizing her true worth, they begin a romantic relationship themselves.